BWibo/3dcitydb-mkdocs/docs/citydb-tool/export.md

 - `--fail-fast`: Terminates the process immediately upon encountering an error.
 By default, the export continues despite errors with individual features.
-- `--temp-dir=<dir>`: Specifies the directory for storing temporary files during export.
+- `--temp-dir`: Specifies the directory for storing temporary files during export.
 For optimal performance, choose a fast storage medium not used for writing the output files.
-- `--threads=<threads>`: Sets the number of threads for parallel processing to improve performance.
+- `--threads`: Sets the number of threads for parallel processing to improve performance.
 By default, it equals the number of processors available to the JVM, or at least two.

 !!! note